-You’re literally burning the candle at both ends.
+You’re burning the candle at both ends.
 Heck, your candle is barely a flicker of light.
 And all those exciting projects?
 You don’t feel the fire like you used to when you started your job.

 Unfortunately, my friend, you are experiencing job burnout.

 It’s true that we have an obsession with the hustle, especially in the United States.
-If you’re not working more than 40 hours per week, you’re not working hard enough.
+If you’re not working more than 40 hours per week, you’re apparently not working hard enough.
 The willingness to work long hours in the hopes of rapid career growth has a name, and it’s not spelled B-O-S-S.

-Burnout can lead to serious physical, mental, and social consequences but it doesn’t happen overnight.
+Burnout can lead to serious physical, mental, and social consequences, but it doesn’t happen overnight.
 The Harvard Business Review aptly describes burnout as a slow fizzle—something that builds over time before imploding.

 In this blog post, you’ll learn from their experiences and will learn a few strategies so you can recognize and hopefully prevent job burnout in your own career.

-- James Green, the former CEO of Giant Realm, an online advertising firm, began dreading his commute through New York’s Penn Station each morning.
+James Green, the former CEO of Giant Realm, an online advertising firm, began dreading his commute through New York’s Penn Station each morning.
 His role as a “turnaround specialist” meant often selling off companies and firing hundreds of people.
 Though emotionally drained, he never hinted at his condition because leaders cannot be “emotionally erratic.”
 Instead, the stress led him to sell off his company so he could sail around the world with his family before returning to New York as the CEO of another internet advertising business.

 At Lloyds Banking Group, PLC chief Antonio Horta-Osorio left his role of less than a year for a two-month rest.
 His business was hurt and an interim leader was put in place in case he did not make it back to the company at all.
-But he returned, well rested, and began the battle all over again.
+But he returned, well-rested, and began the burned-out battle all over again.

 In the U.S., the Family and Medical Leave Act (FMLA) grants employees of 12 months or more 12 weeks of unpaid leave, while their job and health benefits remain intact.
-While this leave is most often used for women on maternity leave, it’s available for anyone who has a qualifying condition, such as depression or anxiety.
+While this leave is most often used for parental leave, it’s available for anyone who has a qualifying condition, such as depression or anxiety.

 A former Yelp employee wrote a manifesto under the pen name “Eevee,” claiming they would never return to the tech world again.
 After working excruciatingly long hours, they found they could not manage to have any sort of personal life in their downtime.
 Eevee wrote: